indigo-dc/bdocker/doc/development.md

    * It writes the pid of the parent job in the cgroup tasks files.
 Later, children processes are automatically created in our cgroup.
 2. Clean method ``clean_environment``: Delete the new cgroups.
 3. Monitoring method ``launch_job_monitoring``, tracks the CPU and memory accounting a given cgroup and store the information in a local accounting file.
 If it exceeds the user quotas, the job process is killed.
 4. Notify method ``notify_accounting``, sends a request within the accounting information as a string with the proper batch system accounting format.

+In the current version, CgroupsWNController monitors the CPU and memory accounting.
+For this purpose, we use the information stored in the cpuacct.usage and memory.usage_in_bytes files.

 In the current version, the **SGE batch system is supported by using the SGEWNController class** which inherits from CgroupController.